jnloos/The-Smell-of-Stars/README.md

 ### The Smell of Stars
-This small study aims to systematically investigate a possible correlation between the popularity of open source projects – measured by the number of stars – and the quality of the source code.
+This small study aims to systematically investigate a possible correlation between the popularity of open source GitHub projects – measured by the number of stars – and the quality of the source code.
 The complete report is included as a PDF.

 ### Prerequisites
 - Python 3.6+